gloverola/tiny-inventory-knostic/README.md

-Tiny Inventory | GLOVER OLAOLUWA
+## Tiny Inventory | GLOVER OLAOLUWA

-Full-stack inventory management system for tracking stores, analytics, and product catalogs.
+A full-stack inventory management system for tracking stores, analytics, and product catalogs.
 Built with Express, PostgreSQL, React 18, TanStack Router/Query, and TypeScript to showcase senior-level frontend architecture on top of a pragmatic API.

 Quick Start